ryandillinfelton/gridsome.org/docs/data-dynamic.md

 ## Dynamic content and eCommerce stores
 A good example of using dynamic content with Gridsome is eCommerce stores.
 While most of the site is static you probably want prices and quantity to be dynamic.

-This means you can generate 99% of your eCommerce site at build time and then pull inn dynamic data when users are visiting for example a product page or starts filtering products.
+This means you can generate 99% of your eCommerce site at build time and then pull in dynamic data when users are visiting for example a product page or starts filtering products.